kura-labs-org/c4_deployment-8/README.md

 Instructions on how to install the [Docker Pipeline](https://github.com/LamAnnieV/Jenkins/blob/main/Install_Docker_Pipeline_Plugin.md)

-## Step # Use Jenkins Terraform Agent to execute the Terraform scripts to create the E-Commerce Application Infrastructure and Deploy the application on ECS with Application Load Balancer
+## Step # Use Jenkins Terraform Agent to execute the Terraform scripts to create the E-Commerce Application Infrastructure and Deploy the application on ECS with Application Load Balancer (All; Lead: ?)

 Jenkins Build:  In Jenkins create a build "deploy_7" to run the file Jenkinsfilev for the E-Commerce application from GitHub Repository []() and run the build.
 This build consists of the "Test", the "Docker Build", "Login and Push", (Terraform) "Init", (Terraform) "Plan", and (Terraform) "Apply" stages.